fp-cybrilla/fp-cybrilla.github.io/content/payments/nach.md

 #### 2. Authorize the mandate

-Call the [authorize mandate api]() with the mandate ID from the previous step.
+Call the [FPDocs, authorize mandate api]() with the mandate ID from the previous step.

 ```json
 {